Case of Talent Mismatch After Changing Jobs

 Work-Life Analytics- causes of performance-talent-potential ♥

-True example: Ted, a financial advisor, recently experienced a job-person compatibility conflict because a new employer offered him a job based solely on his record of excelling in his prior work role and environment.
-After decades of analyzing portfolios one at a time in his old job, Ted's new employer expected him to simultaneously monitor multiple computer screens and in real time, make decisions with far-reaching impact.
-Risk-taking, (and decision making in the blink of an eye) were not in Ted's talent inventory so almost overnight he went from being exceptionally talented to 'untalented'.
+Background: Judy, a financial consultant, experienced a job-person compatibility conflict because a new employer offered her a job based solely on her record of excelling in her prior work role and environment.
+After decades of analyzing portfolios one at a time in her old job, Judy's new employer expected her to simultaneously monitor multiple computer screens in real time and make decisions with far-reaching impact.
+Risk-taking, (and decision making in the blink of an eye) were not in Judy's talent inventory so almost overnight she went from being exceptionally talented to 'untalented'.